s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 **Aidan barely displayed any kinds emotions during the whole movie.**
 - He didn't shed a single tear during and after the funeral of their mother.
 - He didn't flinch when Grady died.
-- He was totaly detached towards Grace and her self mutilation.
+- He was totally detached towards Grace and her self-mutilation.
 - He stayed absolutely calm as he was faced with certain death.

-**I think that Aidans behaviour can be interpreted as signs of Antisocial Personality Disorder.**
+**I think that Aidan's behaviour can be interpreted as signs of Antisocial Personality Disorder.**

 ### "So, is Aidan a 'psychopath' or a 'sociopath'"?
 I think assigning him in one of those categories is not possible since we
 - don't see him interact with people outside his family
 - don't have much information how things were before the divorce
-- have no information upon family history (except for his mothers suicide)
+- have no information upon family history (except for his mother's suicide)
 - Also: I'm not a psychologist :P

 The extent and use of these terms are disputed among professionals anyways.